 Including your city or neighborhood directly helps search rankings.
 DenverLuxuryHomes.com tells Google exactly what searches to surface you for.
 This works because real estate is inherently geographic.

 The tradeoff: location locks you in.
 If you expand to Boulder, your Denver domain doesn't help.
-Agents planning to work multiple markets might prefer location-neutral branding.
+Agents planning to work multiple markets might prefer location-neutral branding, using compound domain names that pair two evocative words without a geographic anchor.

 Personal Brand Domains

-Clients hire agents, not companies.
+Data from The Close shows 73% of buyers work with the first agent they meet[2].
+Name recognition matters.
 JaneSmithRealty.com or HomesbyJane.com put your name front and center.
-This works because buyers want to know who they'll work with.
+Buyers want to know who they'll work with.

 Personal domains also match how people search.
 "Jane Smith realtor Denver" is a common query pattern.
 Your domain reinforces the connection.